acdameli/local-theme-dev/README.md

 2. Rename `config-sample.php` to `config.php` and run `chmod 777 config.php` so that we can populate it with your access token upon authentication and other data.

 3. You can edit themes in your IDE / text editor of choice.
-4. Run a local server by typing `sudo php -S localhost:7252` (linux or OSX).
+4. Run a local server by typing `php -S localhost:7252` (linux or OSX).
 This requires you have php version 5.4.0 or newer installed.
 5. Simply load `http://localhost:7252/` in your browser and log in using your StageBloc account to see your themes.

 ## General Information